 Cinema has always been a reflection of what is currently occurring in society.
-Whether it be a terrible incident that’s happened within the past few years, or just the ideals of society as a whole, film has always been the perfect reflection of the real world.
-And often that means portraying a character who is narcissist.
-Basically a character who is so engrossed with himself or herself, destroying all other characters that surround them.
+Whether it be a terrible incident that’s happened within the past few years or just the ideals of society as a whole, films have always been the perfect reflection of the real world.
+And often, that means portraying a character who is a narcissist.
+That means a character who is so engrossed in themselves that they destroy everyone around them.
 With that said, here’s the list of top movies about narcissists ever.
-You can watch some of these narcissistic movies on Netflix or Amazon Prime or Hulu.
+You can watch some of these narcissistic movies on Netflix or Amazon Prime, or Hulu.

 10. Falling Down (1993)

 Falling Down surrounds a man named D-Fens, played by Michael Douglas, a defense worker with borderline personality disorder.
 One day while sitting in traffic, our main character snaps and just goes on a violent killing spree.
 Determined to rid the world of the disgusting people he sees with society, Douglas viciously and ruthlessly attacks a numerous number of people.
-Douglas’ character goes down quite the rabbit hole of horrific movie characters, also making for one of the most violent movies that has ever existed.
-Also making for quite an enjoyable and possible forgotten film within the self-destructive genre.
+Douglas’ character makes this film one of the most violent movies ever.

 Read More: Best Magical Realism Movies of All Time